 Car airbags are a highly effective safety device.
 In 2016, frontal airbags in passenger vehicles saved an estimated 2,756 lives.
 You probably trust that traveling in a car equipped with the most up-to-date airbags will keep you and your loved ones safe.
 However, when airbags fail because of defective design, materials, or manufacturing, people may suffer serious or fatal injuries.

 If airbags don't deploy in a car accident, is the car company liable?
-If you suffered severe injuries, you may have a case against the car manufacturer, airbag manufacturer, or other liable parties.
+If you suffered severe injuries, you might have a case against the car manufacturer, airbag manufacturer, or other liable parties.

 Airbags are one of the many safety features included in vehicles to prevent severe injury during a car accident.
 Beginning in 1989, the National Highway Traffic and Safety Administration (NHTSA) required all motor vehicles to have passive-restraint systems (seatbelts).
-Subsequently, NHTSA declared that all vehicles created in 1995 or later are required to have dual front airbags.
-These airbags are intended to protect both the driver and front-seat passenger.
-Most new model passenger cars, vans, and light trucks are equipped with front airbags and side airbags.
+Subsequently, NHTSA declared that all vehicles created after 1995 must have dual front airbags.

-In a head-on collision, airbags inflate, stopping your upper body from hitting the windshield, steering wheel, and dashboard.
+In a head-on collision, the airbags inflate and stop your upper body from hitting the windshield, steering wheel, and dashboard.
 When your car hits a solid object, it activates a sensor.
-The sensor sends out an electric current.
-The current then triggers the release of non-toxic nitrogen gas that causes the airbag to inflate.
+The sensor sends out an electric current, which triggers the release of non-toxic nitrogen gas that causes the airbag to inflate.

 In other words, your airbag should inflate, protect you, and deflate before you are even aware you've been in a car accident.
 It happens in the blink of an eye to cushion your body from severe car accident impact.
 However, some airbags malfunctions and do not inflate properly.
 That can leave a driver or passenger exposed to intense car accident trauma.

 Why Would Airbags Sometimes Fail to Deploy?

-In the event that an airbag fails to deploy in an injury-producing crash, the incident should be reported to NHTSA's Office of Defects Investigation.
-There are several factors involved in the activation of an airbag, including the nature of the crash (e.g., speed, other vehicles involved, impact direction); the design of the airbag system, and the location of the crash sensor.
-Airbags are not intended to deploy in all collisions.
+If an airbag fails to deploy in an injury-producing crash, you should report the incident to the NHTSA's Office of Defects Investigation.
+Several factors are involved in activating an airbag, including the nature of the crash (e.g., speed, other vehicles involved, impact direction), the airbag system's design, and the crash sensor's location.
+Airbags will not deploy in all collisions.

 For example, the airbag may not deploy if:

 - The crash impact was not severe enough to trigger the inflation of an airbag.
-By design, airbags are not supposed to fire in minor “fender-benders” because a seat belt provides sufficient protection and an airbag deployment may do more harm than good.
+Airbags are not supposed to fire in minor “fender-benders” because a seat belt provides sufficient protection, and an airbag deployment may do more harm than good.

-- When the vehicle detects a child, or another small-statured person, or no occupant in the right front passenger seat, some advanced frontal airbag systems automatically turn off the passenger airbag.
+- When the vehicle detects a child, another small-statured person, or no occupant in the right front passenger seat, some advanced frontal airbag systems automatically turn off the one on the passenger side.
 This is also true if the system detects a child or small-stature person in the passenger seat who is sitting too close to the side airbag.

-- Airbags may not deploy.
-Not every accident will cause the airbags to deploy, however, when the collision is sufficiently intense, it is important for airbags to inflate.
-Even if you are wearing a seat belt, failure of airbags to inflate can lead to major injuries.
+- Airbags may not deploy: Not every accident will cause the airbags to deploy.
+However, when the collision is sufficiently intense, airbags need to inflate.
+Even if you are wearing a seat belt, the failure of an airbag to inflate can lead to severe injuries.

-- Airbags accidentally deploy.
-If your car hits a curb or a large pothole, the airbag may suddenly inflate and cause injuries.
-In some cases, the driver loses control and actually has a collision because of the accidental deployment.
+- Airbags accidentally deploy: If your car hits a curb or a large pothole, the airbag may suddenly inflate and cause injuries.
+In some cases, the driver may lose control of their vehicle and cause a collision because of the accidental deployment.

-- Airbags deploy too aggressively.
-Airbags help minimize injuries in collisions at higher rates of speed; they are more likely to cause injury than safeguard the occupants of the vehicle when deploying in low-speed crashes, however.
+- Airbags deploy too aggressively: Airbags help minimize injuries in collisions at higher rates of speed.
+However, they are more likely to cause injury than safeguard the occupants of the vehicle when deploying in low-speed crashes.
 Overly aggressive airbags are particularly dangerous for small children and adults of small stature.

-- Airbags deploy late.
-When there are marks on the wheel or dashboard indicating occupant contact, or a bent steering wheel, the airbag may have deployed late.
-This situation can cause even greater injuries than if the bag had not been deployed at all.
+- Airbags deploy late: When there are marks on the wheel or dashboard indicating occupant contact, or a bent steering wheel, the airbag may have deployed late.
+This situation can cause even greater injuries than if the bag had not deployed at all.

 Injuries from Car Airbag Malfunctions

-- Facial Injuries: When your car crashes, your face may hit the windshield and be terribly damaged, leaving permanent scarring.
+- Facial Injuries: When your car crashes, your face may hit the windshield and receive terrible damage, leaving permanent scarring.
 The bones in your face are fragile, and the force of the airbag can also injure your eyes and lead to temporary or permanent blindness.

 - Chest Injuries: Airbag failure or malfunction can result in broken bones and soft tissue damage in your chest.
 Your body can push forward and come into dangerous contact with the steering wheel or dashboard.
 The trauma may also injure your neck and back, resulting in whiplash, herniated discs, spinal cord damage, sprains, or strains.

-What Happens if an Airbag Deploys, or Fails to Deploy, and Injures You?
+What Happens if an Airbag Deploy Failure Injures You?

 In Florida, as in most other states, manufacturers of defective products will be held “strictly liable” for injuries caused by those products.
-“Strict liability” means that if a product is defective, and the defect causes injury, then the manufacturer is liable for damages even if the manufacturer didn't know about and could not have prevented the defect.
+“Strict liability” means that if a product is defective, and the defect causes injury, then the product manufacturer is liable for damages even if they didn't know about and could not have prevented the defect.

 The victim of a defective airbag might also assert claims for damages under the legal theory of negligence.
-These claims are slightly harder to prove in product liability cases than strict liability, but they require a plaintiff to show:
+These claims are slightly harder to prove in product liability cases than strict liability.
+They require a plaintiff to show: